CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "vision_night" : 1,                 // Vision range in total darkness
 "luminance" : 0,					// Amount of light passively output by monster.
 Ranges from 0 to 10.
 "hp" : 10,							// Monster hit points
+"death_drops": "some-group-id",     // An item group that is used to spawn items when the monster dies.
+This can be an inlined item group, see ITEM_SPAWN.md.
+The default subtype is "distribution".
 "special_freq" : 0,					// Number of turns required to "charge" a monster's special attack "death_function" : "NORMAL",		// How the monster behaves on death.
 See JSON_FLAGS.md for a list of possible functions.
 Supports multiple death functions
 "special_attack" : "BITE",			// Monster's special attack.
 See JSON_FLAGS.md for a list of possible special attacks.
 A monster can have only one special attack